Relying on hope – to find a better marketing agency if your current agency is falling down isn’t the best strategy.

 Looking at agencies without a clearly defined scope of what you’re after is no way to find your next, best-in-class marketing agency.
 Hope is not the answer.

-You need to be meticulous about defining what you’re challenges are, what you need in a new agency, and where you’re trying to take your business if you expect to put yourself in a better position with a new firm.
+You need to be meticulous about defining what your challenges are, what you need in a new agency, and where you’re trying to take your business if you expect to put yourself in a better position with a new firm.

 And not getting buy-in on the Scope is also no way to manage a search process.